 The Birthmother Letter and Profile: This letter can be one of the most difficult parts of the process.
 You are writing a letter to someone you don‘t know, and you want to make it the best letter that you have ever written.
 You want your letter to stand out from other adoptive family letters.
 So what do you write?
 We’re will help you with this and will provide some examples of what others have done.
 Try to enjoy the family profile process.
 It really can be fun!
 You will be gathering pictures of yourselves and your home, your family, friends, animals, things you do, etc, and making a picture story.
 Again, we will be here to help you put it together.

 The First Trimester is now complete.
 This can take any where from a matter of weeks to a matter of months.
 It depends on how long it takes you to get your paperwork in and have your interviews with the social worker.

 This trimester can feel like the longest one.
 Now you begin to wait for the agency to find you a baby and every time the phone rings, you hope it’s that call.
 Here are some suggestions for things to do while waiting:

 Start putting the nursery together (believe me, you won’t have time or the energy once the baby is here).
 People may try to discourage you from doing this but that comes from their own fear of adoption.
-Why should you be denied the pleasure that biological parents have when getting ready for their baby?
-You are expecting.
-The only thing you do not know is when your little one will arrive.
+Realize that you are expecting, you just do not know when your little one will arrive.

 Go shopping for baby things.
 You’ll need t-shirts, receiving blankets, diapers, wipes and a car seat.
 People usually will not give you a shower until after the baby comes home but you will need some supplies before that.
 Again, you may not have any time after the baby first arrives to go to shopping for these basics.